-Illinois was also home to the first commercial power reactor, Unit 1 at Commonwealth Edison’s Dresden Power Station.
-Subsequent problems forced the permanent shutdown of this unit, thus also making it one of the first commercial power reactors to close prematurely.
+Illinois was also home to the first large-scale commercial power reactor, Unit 1 at (then) Commonwealth Edison’s Dresden Power Station, opened in 1960.
+Subsequent serious radioactive contamination problems forced the permanent shutdown of this unit in 1978, thus also making it one of the first commercial power reactors to close prematurely.

-ComEd’s two large PWR reactors in Zion, IL also had to close prematurely.
-They are the second and third large (over 1000 MegaWatt) power reactors to close prematurely.
+ComEd’s two large PWR reactors in Zion, IL, first opened in 1973, also had to close prematurely.
+They are the second and third large (over 1000 MegaWatt) power reactors to close prematurely, going offline in 1998.

-Besides the 3 plants which closed prematurely, Illinois currently has eleven operating nukes – far more than any other state.
-The Dresden Nuclear Power Station is one of the three first sites to apply for a license extension that would let the plant run for much longer that its original design intended.
-(Incidentally, the NRC has agreed to give ComEd taxpayer money for free to fund this application process!
-NEIS is not pleased with this turn of events.)
+Besides the 3 reactors which closed prematurely, Illinois currently has eleven operating nukes – far more than any other state.
+The Dresden Nuclear Power Station was one of the three first sites to apply for an operating license extension that would let the plant run for 20 years longer than its original design intended.
+(Incidentally, the U.S. Nuclear Regulatory Commission (NRC) in conjunction with the nuclear industry is exploring the option of an additional 20-year operating license extension beyond the first, meaning reactors may be licensed to operate for up to 80 years if this policy is adopted.)
+To date (2017) NRC has granted 20-year operating license extensions to all Illinois reactors except the Clinton-1 reactor in Central Illinois.

 You can download a map of Nuclear Illinois here.